 "The dominant theory at that time, which naturally was my starting point, claimed that the sugar which existed in animals originated exclusively in food and that it was destroyed in the animal organism by the phenomenon of combustion, that is to say, respiration.
-This is why sugar was given the name respiratory nutriment."

--Theory due to Justus Liebig
+This is why sugar was given the name respiratory nutriment." -Theory due to Justus Liebig

-Bernard sought, could not find a point where glucose content dropped, as it should if it was consumed
+Could not find a point where glucose content dropped, but rather a location where it increased-liver - Animals do synthesize substances as they need them

-- Rather, he found a location where it increased-in the blood vessels near the liver

-Conclusion: Animals do synthesize substances

-- such as glucose as they need them

-Explaining Resistence to Death: Bernard's milieu intérieur
+Bernard's milieu intérieur

-- The organs of an animal are "enveloped in an internal environment which acts for it as an atmosphere of its own in the midst of an ever changing outer cosmic environment.
+The organs of an animal are "enveloped in an internal environment which acts for it as an atmosphere of its own in the midst of an ever changing outer cosmic environment.
 The higher organism has, in effect, been placed in a hot house.
 Here it is beyond the reach of the perpetual changes of the cosmic environment.
 It is not bound up in them; it is free and independent" (1879, p.
+414).
+"In all living beings, the milieu intérieur, which is a true product of the organism. preserves the necessary

-414). - "In all living beings, the milieu intérieur, which is a true product of the organism, preserves the necessary relations of exchange and equilibrium with the external cosmic environment; but, as the organism becomes more perfect, the organic environment becomes more specialized and in some manner isolates itself more and more from the ambient environment.
+"In all living beings, the milieu intérieur, which is a true product of the organism, preserves the necessary relations of exchange and equilibrium with the external cosmic environment; but, as the organism becomes more perfect, the organic environment becomes more specialized and in some manner isolates itself more and more from the ambient environment."